luizgabriel/TicTacToe/README.md

 ## Introduction

-Welcome to the Tic Tac Toe coding challenge for Bible Project!
+Welcome to the Tic Tac Toe coding challenge for the Bible Project!
 This project is a fun and interactive way to demonstrate your coding skills using React Native.

 ### Design Decisions